2026 Hit List: The Best Restaurants In Melbourne CBD

 268 Little Collins Street, Melbourne CBD

-One of the city's most anticipated openings was Khanh Nguyen’s ARU, and in 2025, it's still considered one of the best restaurants in Melbourne CBD.
+Khanh Nguyen’s ARU is still considered one of the best restaurants in Melbourne CBD five years after opening.
 You’ll find plenty of flamed-licked meats, seafood and fish on the menu where the team employs foundational processes like fermentation, smoking, curing and preserving to create one of Melbourne’s most unique menus.

 Gimlet